pixelib/Meteor/README.md

 - `meteor-redis` Which is a Jedis-based Redis transport
 - `loopback` Which is a local loopback transport (for testing)

+# Performance
+Meteor is designed to be as fast as possible, and the overhead incurred by Meteor is minimal.
+A full performance analysis can be found [here](PERFORMANCE.md)

 # Design considerations
 ### To queue or not to queue
 The library itself is unopinionated about transport and thus execution.